metomi/rose/sphinx/api/built-in/rose_bunch.rst

          Allows for automatic generation of names for each command variant to be run, based on the supplied arguments.
-If `[bunch]names` is set then this will take precedence.
+If `[bunch]names` is also set then an error will be thrown.
-         Otherwise the logs will be generated with names of the form:
+         Otherwise, the logs will be generated with names of the form:
          ``bunch.%(arg1).%(arg2)....%(argN).{err,out}``.
 If
          `[bunch]command-instances` is specified then the logs will specify the instance as well: